facebookresearch/shoot-bounce-3d/README.md

 ## Training

 We train 3 sets of models - one for depth, one for shadow segmentation, and one for specular surface segmentation.
-Each set of models can be trained with either 4, 25, or 100 illumination points given the Aria Lidar Dataset.
+Each set of models can be trained with either 4, 25, or 100 illumination points given the MSE Lidar Dataset.

 ### Depth Estimation